Graciosa and Percinet: Corsica

 In a Corsican tale collected by linguist Genevieve Massignon from an informant in Ortiporio, with the title Più bella chè fata or Plus belle que fée ("More beautiful than a fairy"), a girl is named "more beautiful than a fairy", which causes the envy of two fairies, who wish to get rid of the girl.
 As part of their plan, they disguise themselves as poor women and beg for alms.
-Più bella chè fata gives alms to the poor women, who ask the girl if she can accompny them back home, in exchange for some gifts: a golden distaff, a golden fuse, and a golden spinning wheel.
+Più bella chè fata gives alms to the poor women, who ask the girl if she can accompany them back home, in exchange for some gifts: a golden distaff, a golden fuse, and a golden spinning wheel.
 At every leg of the journey, the old women give her the promised objects, until the trio reach the fairies' home.
 The next day, the fairies assume their original shapes and tell her they will leave, and on their return the house must be half swept, half not swept; the food cooked, but half raw and half uncooked, and the table must be set, but the table must not touch the ground, nor the tablecloth touch the table.
 The fairies leave.
 The girl begins to cry, when a youth named Ghjuvanninu della verità ("Petit-Jean de la Vérité") appears and offers his help, in exchange for a kiss.
 The girl refuses to kiss him, but he helps her anyway: she is to sweep only around each room, but not the middle; cook half of the meat and serve it; place a cardboard between the table and the floor and a piece of paper between the tablecloth and the table.
 Next, the fairies order her to go to their aunt Luca ("Zia Luca"), a sorceress, and get from there a tamis (a type of sieve).
-Più bella chè fata cries, but Ghjuvanninu della verità appears to her and advises her on how to proceeed: place the correct fodder for the animals (hay for the donkey, bones for the dog), compliment and bless a fountain, stop a door from slamming, enter Zia Luca's house, place some fuses on the steps and shout for her to come down the stairs.
+Più bella chè fata cries, but Ghjuvanninu della verità appears to her and advises her on how to proceed: place the correct fodder for the animals (hay for the donkey, bones for the dog), compliment and bless a fountain, stop a door from slamming, enter Zia Luca's house, place some fuses on the steps and shout for her to come down the stairs.
 Zia Luca steps on the fuses and tumbles down the stairs, while the girl gets the tamis and flees.
 Zia Luca commands the dog and the donkey to stop her, but the animals refuse.
 Lastly, the fairies prepare a trap for the duo: they hang a large mace over the rata, which will squash the pair as they pass the baskets of chestnuts.
 Anticipating their plot, Ghjuvanninu della verità lets loose the large mace on the fairies, who die.
 Ghjuvanninu della verità then marries Più bella chè fata.